 Mechanical Properties of Solids: Stress-Strain Curve

-As mentioned in the chapter mechanical properties of solids, a stress-strain curve is a reliable way to determine and evaluate the mechanical properties of solids.
+As given in the chapter mechanical properties of solids, a stress-strain curve is a reliable way to determine and evaluate the mechanical properties of solids.
 It can help you understand the load-bearing capacity or tensile strength of a material.
 Let’s take metals for this example.

 ● A– Shown as a linear curve.
 This is the region where the material obeys Hooke’s law, i.e. The material regains its original position when the load is removed